 As believers in Jesus, we have been set free from darkness of all kinds.
 “So if the Son sets you free, you will be free indeed” (John 8:36).
 Yet it can be easy to let God become distant and irrelevant as we slip into anxious fretting.
 These four truths of his character are so very relevant to how we can walk free and happy!

 But there’s still more.

-Offering thanks to God for who He is to us, especially when it’s a sacrifice and we can’t see the steps ahead, actually prepares the way in the spiritual realm for God to bring His solutions.
+Offering thanks to God for who he is to us (especially when giving thanks seems like a sacrifice and we can’t see the steps ahead) actually prepares the way in the spiritual realm for God to bring his solutions.

 Those who sacrifice thank offerings honor me, and to the blameless I will show my salvation” (Psalm 50:23).

 That is the supernatural tool of thanksgiving!
-In the middle of our days and situations, when we offer thanks to God for who He is, we honor Him.
-When our hearts lean towards Him expectantly, He goes to work on our behalf.
+In the middle of our days and situations, when we offer thanks to God for who he is, we honor him.
+When our hearts lean towards him expectantly, he goes to work on our behalf.
 To be blameless doesn’t mean we always get things right.
-It simply means we keep a right heart towards God, which opens the door for Him to come in.
+It simply means we keep a right heart towards God, which opens the door for him to fill us.
 Keep your focus not on what swirls around you, but on who God is.
 Then, rejoice in that!
 It will change your focus, it will change your attitude, it will invite God to work on your behalf.

 Father God, thank you that my thank offerings can actually prepare the way for you to work.
 There is so much about you that I want to learn.
 Thank you that you are my Shepherd who will guide me.
 You are my strong tower where I can find protection.
 You are the one who can break through impossible places and do the impossible.